 Prior to his role with CNL, Mr. Schwalbe was the vice president of technology for ClearSky Mobile Media.
 In this role, he was responsible for all aspects technology including application development, systems engineering and network and data center operations.
 Prior to joining ClearSky, Mr. Schwalbe served as the vice president of network services for the Global Corporate Investment Bank of Bank of America.

 Mr. Schwalbe has a bachelor’s degree in electrical engineering from the University of Central Florida.
 He serves on the industry advisory councils for the UCF College of Electrical Engineering and Computer Science, Valencia State and for the Crummer Business School at Rollins College.
-He also serves on the SIM Central Florida chapter executive committee.

 Vice-Chair | CIO, United Way of CT